How Does Abilify Work?

 - Decide Whether Filing an Abilify Lawsuit is the Right Decision For You and Your Loved Ones – Talk to your family about whether filing an Abilify lawsuit is right for you.
 Even after we review your case and agree to represent you in your Abilify lawsuit, you are under no obligation to file a claim.
 You decide whether or not to proceed.

-Baum Hedlund has successfully secured over $1.5 billion in verdicts and settlements on our clients’ behalf.
+Baum Hedlund has successfully won over $4 billion in verdicts and settlements on our clients’ behalf.
 With decades of experience handling wrongful death and personal injury cases, we have developed a reputation for holding Fortune 500 companies accountable, influencing public policy, improving product safety and raising public awareness.

 Our firm is listed in The Best Lawyers in America, the Bar Register of Preeminent Lawyers, and it maintains the highest AV® peer review legal rating* and is nationally recognized as a preeminent plaintiff firm that tries or settles serious personal injury and wrongful death lawsuits.